aio-libs/aiohttp/docs/client_reference.rst

    :param data: Dictionary, bytes, or file-like object to
                 send in the body of the request (optional)

+   :param json: Any json compatible python object (optional). `json` and `data`
+                parameters could not be used at the same time.

-   :param dict headers: HTTP Headers to send with
-                        the request (optional)
+   :param dict headers: HTTP Headers to send with the request (optional)

    :param dict cookies: Cookies to send with the request (optional)